hbarker99/Chesterfield-Hospital-Team-B/README.md

 **Try a Different Browser:** If you're experiencing problems with one browser, try accessing the application using a different browser to see if the issue persists.
 This can help determine if the problem is browser-specific.

 **Disable Browser Extensions:** Sometimes, browser extensions or add-ons can interfere with the functionality of web applications, such as ad-blockers.
 Try disabling any extensions and then reload the application to see if the issue is resolved.

+### FAQs

+FAQs

+**How do I change my current location or desired destination?**
+On the landing page, you can easily update your current location or desired destination by clicking on the respective input fields and typing in the new location.
+As you type, suggestions will be shown for you to choose from.

+What is the purpose of the accessibility information checkbox?
+The accessibility information checkbox allows users to see information regarding lift availability and other relevant accessibility information along their route.
+This ensures that users with mobility constraints can plan their journey accordingly.

+How can I view my route visually?
+After selecting your locations and opting for accessibility information if needed, simply press the "Get Route" button on the landing page.
+This will display your route in a visual format, making it easy to follow.

+Can I get a written version of my route?
+Yes, you can!
+Simply press the "Get Route as PDF" button on the landing page after selecting your starting location and desired destination, and a PDF document with each step of your route laid out will be generated for you to download or print.

+What if I need to navigate through my route step by step?
+In the visual route view, at the bottom of the page, you'll find a navigation bar.
+Here, you can use the next/previous buttons to cycle through the steps of your route.
+Each step includes information about which direction to take and any relevant accessibility details.

+How do I switch to a different route?
+If you are using the visual route page and need to choose a different route, simply click on the "Pick Another Route" link at the top of the page.
+This will take you back to the landing page, where you can update your locations and preferences.
+If you are viewing the PDF version of your route and need to choose a different route, use your browser's previous page button to bring you back to the home page

+What if I need help during my journey?
+If you encounter any issues or need assistance during your journey, please contact a member of staff in the hospital and they will be happy to help you get to where you are headed

+How do I use the QR code to access the website?
+To use the QR code, simply open the camera app on your smartphone or tablet.
+Point the camera at the QR code displayed within the hospital premises.
+Your device should automatically recognize the QR code and prompt you to open the link.
+Tap on the prompt to open the link in your web browser, where you'll be directed to the website's landing page.

+Is there a way to save my route?
+If you opt for the PDF version of your route, you can save this PDF locally or print it off to bring with you.